 Please note that the length of sanding belt varies from machine to machine and is critical when finding the right replacement

-I don’t always have these, ( I have at present) at £35 they are not cheap.
+I don’t always have these, ( I have an Amtech version at present) at £35 they are not cheap.
 They have a delta sanding attachment a scraper and cutter.

 I have sourced replacement fittings £10 and single blades at £2 each

 There are more powerful versions out there, which can be more expensive when I have them.
-At present I have the Nielsen.
+I have a couple of 300w versions.